rajk0007/katacoda-scenarios/kubernetes/daemonset/create-daemonset.md

-In this scenario, we're going to be creating an `nginx` DaemonSet.
-Initially, we'll run this on our worker nodes `(node01)`, but then we will manipulate the DaemonSet to get it running on the master node too.
+In this scenario, we're going to create an `nginx` DaemonSet.
+Initially, we'll run this on our worker nodes `(node01)`, but then we will manipulate the DaemonSet to get it to run on the master node too.

 ### nginx DaemonSet